rpmuller/ePubs/WesternPhilosophy.md

 is the substitution of space-time for space and time.
 Common sense thinks of the physical world as composed of "things" which persist through a certain period of time and move in space.
 Philosophy and physics developed the notion of "thing" into that of
-"material substance/' and thought of material substance as consisting of prrtsdes, each very small, and each persisting throughout all time.
-Einstein substituted events for particles; each event had to each other a relation called "interval/' which could be analyzed in various ways into a time-element and a space-element.
+"material substance," and thought of material substance as consisting of prrtsdes, each very small, and each persisting throughout all time.
+Einstein substituted events for particles; each event had to each other a relation called "interval" which could be analyzed in various ways into a time-element and a space-element.
 The cfeotce between these various ways was arbitrary, and no one of them was theoretically preferable to any other.
-Given two events A and B, in different regions, it might happen that stcording to one convention they were simultaneous, according to another A
+Given two events A and B, in different regions, it might happen that stcording to one convention they were simultaneous, according to another A was earlier than B, and according to yet another B was earlier than

-ftfo

-THE PHILOSOPHY OF LOGICAL ANALYSIS

-was earlier than B, and according to yet another B was earlier than
 A. No physical facts correspond to these different conventions.